shellyscheng/2014-17-Mass-Shootings-Calendar/README.md

 # 1439 Days.
 1317 Mass Shootings.
 Zero Action from Congress.
-(In Progress)

 I haven't finished this project yet!
 There will be interactive component and text analysis :D